nightscout/cgm-remote-monitor/README.md

 ## Updating my version?
 The easiest way to update your version of cgm-remote-monitor to our latest recommended version is to use the [update my fork tool][update-fork].
-It even gives out stars if you are up to date.
+A more detailed guide for this is available [here][update-guide]

 ## What is my mongo string?